stain/ro-crate-paper/manuscript.md

 | CheckMyCrate [@CheckMyCrate] | Developers | Python (CLI) | Alpha | Validation according to Workflow RO-Crate profile |
 | RO-Crates-and-Excel [@doi:10.5281/zenodo.5068950] | Data Managers | Java (CLI) | Alpha | Describe column/data details of spreadsheets as RO-Crate using DataCube vocabulary |

-Table: Applications and libraries implementing RO-Crate, targeting different types of users across multiple programming languages.
+Table 1: Applications and libraries implementing RO-Crate, targeting different types of users across multiple programming languages.
 Status is indicative as assessed by this work (Alpha < Beta < Release Candidate (RC) < Release).

-# Profiles of RO-Crate in use
+# Profiles of RO-Crate in use {#inuse}

-\label{in-use}
+\label{sec:inuse}

 RO-Crate is fundamentally an infrastructure to help build FAIR research artefacts.
 In other words, the key question is whether RO-Crate can be used to share and (re)use research artefacts.
 Here we look at three research domains where RO-Crate is being applied: Bioinformatics, Regulatory Science and Cultural Heritage.
 In addition, we note how RO-Crate may have an important role as part of machine-actionable data management plans and institutional repositories.